VeryProfessional/DDRData/index.md

 If one were to try and make the truly hardest song, then all four arrows would need to be pressed at every frame of a 1000+ BPM song.
 On top of being humanly impossible, this is no fun.

 If one were to try and make the hardest song using these rules, however, there is a better answer.
 There aren't many strict rules, but the data shows that there are some basic ones.
 A hard song includes varying degrees of high NPS, high complexity, and high variance in BPM.
 An easy song includes the opposite, low NPS, little complexity, and moderate BPM.

-The chart also shows a correlation between NPS and song length and between Peak BPM and BPM changes.
+The chart also notably shows a strong correlation between four pairs of attributes:

+The higher the NPS, the longer the song

+The higher the peak BPM the more BPM changes there were

+The higher the NPS, the higher the difficulty

+The higher the notes, the more recent the year of origin